singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 probably not solely be coded in its type signature.
-Even though Idris allows that (via Dependent Pairs and Subsets), it may not be the most practical because the set of properties that is required to take into consideration for a given set of services to connect is usually not known until these services are attemped to be connected.
+Even though Idris allows that (via Dependent Pairs and Subsets), it may not be the most practical because the set of properties that is required to take into consideration for a given set of services to get connected is usually not known until these services are attemped to be connected.
 In other words, the proof that an AI service assemblage is correct is likely to be specific to that particular assemblage.